Overview

 • Your processing boils down to individual Map or MapReduce operations.

-• Submitting directly to YTsaurus using spark-submit command Details.
+• Submitting directly to YTsaurus using the spark-submit command.
+Learn more.